leovalen/alternativet/README.md

 APP_ENV=production gulp
 ```

-Note, this will work on Linux and MacOSX.
-If somebody knows how to do this properly from the command line in Windows (or if it's the same) please fork the repo and send a PR for this README.

 ### Step 4: Serve it
 You can now serve the files using your webserver of choice.
 If you would like to start a simple ad-hoc webserver to test this out, you can use the following one-liner: